iso1048/python-on-command/readme.md

 python poc [-h] [command] [args ...]
 ```

-Running the application from the `POC` directory with the `-h` option will show the available commands:
+Running the application with the `-h` option will show the available commands:

 ```
 ...\POC>python poc -h